Marine Corps Food Service Specialist MOS 3381

 Food Service Specialists Keep Marines Fed and Healthy

 If you're interested in a job as a food service specialist in the Marines, rest assured you'll be doing more than peeling potatoes.
-This is an important job in the armed services: Marines (and soldiers, sailors, and airmen) won't get very far without being properly fed.
+It is an important job in the armed services: Marines (and soldiers, sailors, and airmen) won't get very far without being properly fed.

 Food service specialists, which are military occupational specialty (MOS) 3381, are involved in every aspect of food preparation from procurement to storage and distribution, in both garrison and field environments.
 Their duties extend to funding, requisitioning, purchasing, receiving, accounting, and storing food supplies, along with of course cooking, baking, and serving.